 To check out an item, bring it to the Access Services desk along with your valid WSU ID.
 Items that are not checked out at the desk will trigger the security alarm.
 Faculty members who intend to have teaching or research assistants check out material for them should inquire about proxy cards at the desk.
+Current students, faculty and staff may designate someone else to pick up and check out library items using your library account by reviewing the Library Designee instructions.
 Applications for guest library user privileges are available at each library's Access Services Desk.

 The regular loan period for most books is 6 weeks for undergraduate students and one semester for graduate students, staff, and faculty.
 Books requested from Summit have a 6 week loan period.
 Bound journals are loaned to Pullman affiliates for 6 days.
 Circulation periods for other materials, such as juvenile books and microfilm, are determined by the individual library.
 Since circulation periods vary, always be sure to notice when an item is due at the time you check it out.

 Library materials become overdue if not returned by the due date.
 An overdue notice is usually sent as a courtesy reminder.
 Note: You are responsible for returning borrowed items on time whether or not you receive a notice.

 Different kinds of materials have different check out periods and different fine schedules.
 These loan periods and fine schedules are published in the WSU Library Policies, Rules and Regulations (WAC 504-40) which is available at all Access Services and Reference Desks.
 Fines accrue during all hours the library is open, including holidays.
 Bills for outstanding fines are mailed directly to the borrower.
 Payments may be made in person or by mail to the Office of the Controller, WSU, Pullman, WA 99164-1039.
 Questions or problems about a particular fine may be directed to the Access Services desk at the loaning library.